-Retired NBA Star Kobe Bryant 41 and his 13 year old daughter where among 9 people that died in a helicopter crash in Calabasas, California on 26 January.
+Retired NBA Star Kobe Bryant 41 and his 13-year-old daughter were among the 9 people who died in a helicopter crash in Calabasas, California on 26 January.

-Los Angeles County officials have said the recovery of the bodies will take a few days as the helicopter crash was in a rough terrain.
+Officials in Los Angeles County said the retrieval of the bodies will take a few days as the helicopter crash was in a rugged area.

-Los Angeles County fire chief Daryl Osby said in a statement that the area where the helicopter crash was difficult to access and his firefighters had to hike to the location.
+Los Angeles County Fire Chief Daryl Osby said in a statement that the area where the helicopter crash was difficult to reach and his firefighters had to walk to the site.

-Kobe was on his way to his Mamba Sports Academy where he coached his daughter’s team on his helicopter when the accident took place.
+Kobe was on his way to his Mamba Sports Academy, where he trained his daughter’s team on the helicopter when the accident took place.

-His academy was hosting the Mamba Cup Tournament Series which was a tournament for 3rd to 8th grade boys and girls basketball teams.
+His academy hosted the Mamba Cup Tournament Series, a 3rd to 8th grade boys and girls basketball team competition.

-Los Angeles County fire officials stated that it was not clear whether or not the helicopter was overloaded, and the National Transportation Safety Board sent out a team to the crash site later on that Sunday evening.
+The Los Angeles County Fire Officers reported that it was not clear whether or not the helicopter was overloaded, and the National Transportation Safety Board sent a team to the crash site later that Sunday night.

 Kobe Bryant is considered as one of the best players in N.B.A. history.